ssyuen/Note/CONTRIBUTING.md

 ## Getting started

+### Contributions we look for

+Keep an open mind!
+Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions that mean less work for you.

+> C# Utilities is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into C# Utilities itself.

+> Responsibilities
+> * Ensure cross-platform compatibility for every change that's accepted.
+Windows, Mac, Debian & Ubuntu Linux.
+> * Ensure that code that goes into the repo meats the checklist provided on the pull request template
+> * Write robust, fast performing code
+> * Write informative documentation
+> * Overload any utility methods
+> * Add extension methods when appropriate
+> * Ensure .NET CLS Runtime Compliance
+> * Unit testing
+> * Create issues for any major changes and enhancements that you wish to make.
+Discuss things transparently and get community feedback.
+> * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
+Read the Code of Conduct!

 ### How to Contribute 101
 1. Start off by downloading a test editor or IDE.
-Visual Studio is ideal, but JetBrains Rider or Atom are great choices as well.
+Visual Studio is ideal, but JetBrains' Rider, Atom, and VSCode are great choices as well.
-Some IDE's come with built in Github integration making your life easier.
+> * TIP: Some IDE's come with built in Github integration making your life easier.

 2. Download Git (if your not using a text editor with Git integration)